Frequently Asked Questions

 Multipure Drinking Water Systems come with an unprecedented Lifetime Warranty on the system housing, which remains valid as long as the customer changes the filter cartridge at least annually.
 System accessories are warranted for one year to be free from defects.
 All Multipure water filters are provided with a 90-day money-back customer satisfaction guarantee.
 If, for any reason, a customer is not completely satisfied with the product, it may be returned for a full refund of the purchase price.

 In an emergency, water that is deemed safe from bacterial contamination may be manually pumped through a Multipure Drinking Water System with a hand pump.
 In fact, Multipure offers for sale a suitable hand pump that may be used in just such an emergency, or when the water is turned off.
-Please contact Water2Drink Customer Service (855-398-6726) for more information about the emergency hand pump or to add one to your system order.
+Please contact Water2Drink Customer Service at 855-398-6726 (Toll Free) for more information about the emergency hand pump or to add one to your system order.

 - The Multipure Aquaversa, Aquaperform, and Aqualuxe below sink models may be installed with a T-connector on the filtered water output line to direct water to both a filtered water faucet and an icemaker.
 The same models also are available for inline-only applications, such as icemakers and refrigerators.
 The Multipure countertop system installations are not suitable for connecting to an icemaker.

 18. How often do the filters need to be changed?